enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/webservice.rst

 The only situations when it is recommended to build your own WS client are:

 * when using another language
-* when you don't want the WS client library Jersey on your classpath (for exemple, in a REST application using competiting library Apache CXF).
-Note only the client part of Jersey is present, not the server part, so this should not be needed very often.
+* when you don't want or can't place the WS client library Jersey on your classpath.
+For exemple, in an EE6 server that provides JAX-RS 1 and just don't want to work with version 2.

 Server side
 ********************